CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 #### SYS.2.1.M9 Setting a security policy for clients

 The security requirements for all clients result from the institution-wide security policy.
 Based on the general policy, the requirements for the given context must be specified and summarized in a security policy for the respective group of clients.
-In this context, it has to be examined whether, in addition to the institution-wide security guideline, further superordinate requirements such as IT guidelines, password guidelines or Internet usage guidelines must be taken into account.
+In this context, it has to be examined whether, in addition to the institution-wide security guideline, further superordinate specifications such as IT guidelines, password guidelines or Internet usage guidelines must be taken into account.
 The security policy must be known to all users and other persons involved in the procurement and operation of the clients and be the basis for their work.
 As with all directives, their content and implementation must be regularly reviewed by a higher level audit.

 The security policy should specify the level of security generally to be achieved and make basic determinations.
 In order to improve the clarity, it may be useful to develop separate security guidelines for different fields of application.